 If the answer is EVERYTHING then you’re definitely ready to study graphic design!
 Designers get excited about everything to do with design—from the latest industry trends down to the nitty gritty ideas behind a campaign (it’s almost bordering on the obsessive).

 Have you been reading these answers and thinking ‘That’s me!’?
 Then studying graphic design is definitely for you.
-Why not kickstart your creative career at Shillington?
-Become a designer in 3 months full-time or 9 months part-time in New York, London, Manchester, Sydney, Melbourne or Brisbane.
+Why not kickstart your creative career?
+Become a designer by taking the online graphic design course at Shillington.